CWCopeland/ComputationalPhysics/README.md

 1. Navigate to [https://colab.research.google.com](https://colab.research.google.com)
 2. Click on "File"->"Open notebook"
 3. Click on "GitHub" on the top bar
-4. In the search bar paste [https://github.com/jstupak/ComputationalPhysics/tree/master/Notebooks](https://github.com/jstupak/ComputationalPhysics/tree/master/Notebooks)
+4. In the search bar, paste [https://github.com/jstupak/ComputationalPhysics/tree/master/Notebooks](https://github.com/jstupak/ComputationalPhysics/tree/master/Notebooks)
 5. Click on the notebook you wish to open.

 **Open notebooks in Binder**: